-Combined Separate Non-financial Report 2017 for Aareal Bank AG
+Combined Separate Non-financial Report 2018 for Aareal Bank AG

-About this Report
+About this report

-The combined separate non-financial report for Aareal Bank AG and Aareal Bank Group relates to the 2017 financial year.
+The combined separate non-financial report for Aareal Bank AG and Aareal Bank Group relates to the 2018 financial year.
 It was prepared in accordance with section 340a (1a) of the German Commercial Code (Handelsgesetzbuch - HGB) in conjunction with sections 289b (3) and 340i (5) of the HGB in conjunction with section 315b (3) of the HGB in the versions as amended by the German CSR Directive Implementing Act (CSR-Richtlinie-Umsetzungsgesetz - CSR-RLUG), and was published separately from the Group Management Report.
-It is supplemented by the online Sustainability Report 2017: "Think Future.
-Create Now."
+It is supplemented by the online Sustainability Report 2018, "Setting Milestones.
+Creating Prospects."

 Section 171 (1) sentence 4 of the German Public Limited Companies Act (Aktiengesetz - AktG) requires the Supervisory Board to review the non-financial report.
 This review by the Supervisory Board covers the reporting's compliance with the law, propriety and fitness for purpose.
 As a supporting measure, the Supervisory Board commissioned a limited assurance review in accordance with ISAE 3000 (Revised) from audit firm PricewaterhouseCoopers GmbH.
-The review by the auditor covered the description of the business model, the materiality analysis, the policies and their outcomes, including the material risks and due diligence processes and the non-financial key performance indicators disclosed.
-PWC issued an unqualified review opinion (see page 17ff.).
+In addition to the reporting and the non-financial performance indicators, the review by the auditors comprised the materiality analysis, the policies and the due diligence processes.
+PricewaterhouseCoopers GmbH Wirtschaftsprüfungsgesellschaft issued an unqualified review opinion (see page 17ff.).

 The core topics identified in the course of the materiality analysis were used to select the contents to be disclosed on each of the five aspects required (anti-corruption and bribery matters, employee-related matters, social matters, respect for human rights and environmental matters).

-The non-financial report was prepared on the basis of the GRI G4 Sustainability Reporting Guidelines published by the Global Reporting Initiative (for the materiality analysis and the descriptions of the concepts), the UN Global Compact's Ten Principles and the UN Sustainable Development Goals.
+The non-financial report was prepared on the basis of the requirements of the HGB.
+In addition, our description of the management approaches and the implementation of the materiality analysis is based on the Global Reporting Initiative Standards ("GRI-referenced") and also takes into account the principles set out in the UN Global Compact and the UN Sustainable Development Goals.
 Cross-references to disclosures other than in the Group Management Report and the consolidated financial statements represent additional information and do not constitute part of the combined separate non-financial report.

-Description of the Business Model 1)
+Description of the business model1)

-Aareal Bank Group finances commercial property, and in particular office buildings, hotels and shopping centres, as well as logistics facilities and residential properties.
+Aareal Bank Group finances commercial property, and in particular office buildings, hotels and retail properties, as well as logistics facilities and residential properties.
 We focus on complex, large-volume finance for completed buildings with an average term of five to eight years.
 This means that ensuring properties will retain their value for the long term and selecting business partners extremely carefully are very much in the Company's own interests.